 Predictions of long-term storage stability data were first made by global fitting using 1 month of stability data.
 HMW increase showed a good fit to square root of time kinetics and LMW and acidic increases largely showed good fits to linear kinetics as was the case for cov-mAb1 and cov-mAb2 (Table S6).
 The projected HMW increases for cov-mAb 3, 4, 5, 6, and 7 are not greater than 3.2% after 36 months storage at 5°C. The projected HMW increases are acceptable with respect to the stability acceptance criteria for HMW of drug product.
 The projected LMW increases for five mAbs are not greater than 0.4%, and increases of acidic species are not greater than 2.6%.
 These predicted LMW and acidic increases are not considered to be meaningful and are within assay variability.
 Overall, the predicted values indicate the formulations should be stable and can support the assignment of an initial drug product shelf-life of 12 months, with the potential to support up to 36 months.

 The predicted HMW, LMW, and acidic values at 5°C were comparable to the measured values for both approaches for cov-mAbs 3-7, with Figure 7 showing cov-mab3 stability predictions generated through global fitting as a representative case.
 For all 5 mAbs, these differences of predicted and measured values are within assay variability and are small with respect to stability acceptance criteria for these attributes.
-Measured long-term stability values are well aligned with predicted values and are within the generated prediction intervals (Figure 7).
-Furthermore, the values predicted using globally fit Arrhenius kinetics are comparable to values predicted using Arrhenius plotting (Figure 8, Table S7), confirming the ability to use either approach for long-term stability predictions.
+Measured long-term stability values are well aligned with predicted values (Table S7) and are within the generated prediction intervals (Figure 7).
+Since the formation of HMW, LMW, and acidic species at 5°C can be small or near-zero, the attributes were also modeled at 25°C for up to 3 months to demonstrate the model capability at conditions where higher degradation rates are expected.
+Predicted stability attributes agreed well with measured data at 25°C (Figure S2, Table S8).
+Furthermore, the values predicted using globally fit Arrhenius kinetics are comparable to values predicted using Arrhenius plotting (Figure 8, Table S7), further confirming the ability to use either approach for long-term stability predictions.

 Figure 7. (a) HMW, (b) LMW, and (c) acidic species formation (i) predicted up to 36 months using (ii) 1 month of stability data at accelerated conditions and storage conditions for cov-mAb3.
 Prediction lines are plotted at different temperatures based on kinetics determined from 1 month of data.
 Filled markers represent 1 month of stability data that are used to generate the predictions, while open markers represent measured data exceeding 1 month that were not used in making predictions. cov-mAb 3 is shown as a representative example, with similar trends also observed for cov-mAbs 4-7.